Three Score and Ten: Packaging

 The package consists of a 108-page hard-backed book with 4 CDs in the front cover and 3 CDs in the back cover together with a booklet cataloguing all the recordings issued by Topic up to the publication in 2009 and a card insert to balance the recordings list.

 The dust jacket shows a photograph of Louis Killen and Frankie Armstrong and the book cover shows Reg Hall and Scan Tester.

 The book details the history of Topic records with a number of spotlight studies of key albums, and brief biographies relating to Topic of artists and other personnel involved in the record label from the start up to the date of issue of the album.

 Hardback book

 Introduction

-The hardback book provides a history of Topic Records from its start as a subscription label run by the Workers Music Association issuing 78rpm shellac records, through the introduction of vinyl and its associated formats to CDs and subsequent to the boxed set the release of some of the older albums as downloads.
+The hardback book provides a history of Topic Records from its start as a subscription label run by the Workers Music Association issuing 78 rpm shellac records, through the introduction of vinyl and its associated formats to CDs and subsequent to the boxed set the release of some of the older albums as downloads.

 The book contains pictures of album covers and artists that recorded them for Topic with a chronological history of the label up to 2009.

 As part of this history there are spotlight studies of classic records and short biographies of key personnel and performers.